All Articles

 Our current default for new projects is Zustand for most state, with React Query (TanStack Query) for server state.
 The combination works well because:

-- The two libraries compose cleanly — global UI state (auth, theme, user preferences) in Zustand, server data in React Query
+• The two libraries compose cleanly, allowing global UI state like auth, theme, and user preferences to live in Zustand, and server data in React Query.

 import { create } from 'zustand'